ad-freiburg/qlever/README.md

 We have recently updated the way the index meta data (offsets of relations within the permutations) is stored.
 Old index builds with 6 permutations will not work directly with the recent QLever version while 2 permutation indices will work but throw a warning at runtime.

 We have provided a converter which allows to only modify the meta data without having to rebuild the index.
+Just run `MetaDataConverterMain <index-prefix>` in the same way as the `IndexBuilderMain`.

-Just run `./MetaDataConverterMain <index-prefix>` .
-This will not automatically overwrite the old index but copy the permutations and create new files with the suffix `.converted` (e.g. `<index-prefix>.index.ops.converted` These suffixes have to be removed manually in order to use the converted index (rename to `<index-prefix>.index.ops` in our example).
-Please consider creating backups of the "original" index files before overwriting them like this.  them.
+This will not automatically overwrite the old index but copy the permutations and create new files with the suffix `.converted` (e.g.
+`<index-prefix>.index.ops.converted` These suffixes have to be removed manually in order to use the converted index (rename to `<index-prefix>.index.ops` in our example).
+**Please consider creating backups of the "original" index files before overwriting them like this**.

 Please note that for 6 permutations the converter also builds new files `<index-prefix>.index.xxx.meta-mmap` where parts of the meta data of OPS and OSP permutations will be stored.